Stability conditions for contraction algebras: Wall Crossing and Functorial Composition

+\begin{rem} The above arrangement has several equivalent descriptions; it can be obtained as the $g$-vector fan of $\Lambda_{\con}$ \cite[7.1]{August2} or as the moveable cone of the flopping contraction $f$ \cite[4.6(3)]{HW} (where, as described in the following remark, both of these results are extended to the rigid setting using \cite[9.29]{IW9}).
+Using this last description, HomMMP \cite[5.24, 5.25]{HomMMP} gives the description of $\scrH$ via intersecting a subspace of an ADE root system with the reflecting hyperplanes.
+In other words, all the $\scrH$ above are intersection arrangements of ADE root systems, and as such, are both finite and simplicial. \end{rem}

+\begin{rem} The three key properties appearing here and later are the following. \begin{enumerate} \item $\upnu_i\upnu_iL \cong L$ for any basic rigid CM generator. \item Moreover, $b_{ij}=c_{ij}$ in the corresponding exchange sequences. \item Every $L\in\Mut_0(N)$ has a two-term approximation by $N$, as in \eqref{two-term approximation}, ensuring that $\Hom_R(L,N)$ is a tilting bimodule for $\Lambda$. \end{enumerate} The first two follow as a consequence of HomMMP \cite[4.20(1), 5.22]{HomMMP}, since flopping is an involution.
+In the maximal rigid setting (3) is known, but to prove (3) in the general rigid setting requires a small part of \cite{IW9}.
+Once (1)--(3) hold, \cite[4.9(2)]{August2} extends all the results of \cite{HW, August2} to the setting of rigid modules, and this is what we use below.
+A reader wishing only to work in the maximal rigid setting, or in the smooth setting, may safely disregard references to \cite{IW9}. \end{rem}

-We fix a decomposition $N=R\oplus N_1\oplus \hdots\oplus N_n$, and will often implicitly declare $N_0=R$.
-As explained by the general Coxeter-style labelling of walls and chambers in \cite[\S1, \S7]{IW9}, this fixed decomposition induces an ordering on the summands of all other elements $L$ of $\Mut_0(N)$, such that crossing a wall locally labelled $s_i$ always corresponds to replacing the $i$th summand.
-In this way, there is a global labelling on the edges of the skeleton of $\scrH$.
-We illustrate this in one example. \begin{exa} There exists a two-curve flop over a $cD_4$ singularity with the following simplicial hyperplane arrangement.
-Each local wall is labelled by $s_i$ for $i=1,2$, and under crossing wall $s_i$ the $i$th summand gets replaced.
+As explained by the general Coxeter-style labelling of walls and chambers in \cite[\S9.7]{IW9}, the fixed decomposition $N=R\oplus N_1\oplus \hdots\oplus N_n$ induces an ordering on the summands of all other elements $L$ of $\Mut_0(N)$, such that each local wall crossing has a label $s_i$ and corresponds to mutation at the $i$th summand.
+In this way, there is a compatible labelling on the edges of the 1-skeleton of $\scrH$.
+We illustrate this in one example. \begin{exa} There exists a two-curve flop over a $cD_4$ singularity with the simplicial hyperplane arrangement shown in Figure~\ref{figure1}.
+Each local wall crossing is labelled by $s_i$ for $i=1,2$, and under crossing wall $s_i$ the $i$th summand is mutated.
 For clarity, in each chamber we have not written the zeroth summand $R$.

 Note that $C_N=C_+$ is the top right chamber. \end{exa}

 Fixing an ordering of the summands of $N$ not only fixes an ordering of the projective modules $\scrP_i=\Hom_R(N,N_i)$ of $\Lambda=\End_R(N)$, and via the pairing between simples and projectives, an ordering of its simples $\scrS_0,\scrS_1,\hdots,\scrS_n$, but it also fixes an ordering on the projectives and simples of $\End_R(L)$ for all $L\in\Mut_0(N)$.